Orem police: Man arrested for grabbing juvenile near UVU | Gephardt Daily

 The girl attempted to walk away, and he told her to wait, “and again tried to shake her hand,” arrest documents say.

 The girl reached into her back pocket for her phone, and “Valderrama grabbed her right hand and pulled the victim closer to him before wrapping both his arms around her, restraining her movement.
-Valderrama then put one of his hands into her right back buttock pocket, during which he touches her buttock.
+Valderrama then put one of his hands into her right back buttock pocket, during which he touched her buttock.
 Based on statements made, it was believed to be for pleasure.”

 Valderrama was arrested by Orem police, and put in a Utah County jail cell, where he was observed on camera touching his genitals.